Monday, May 26, 2025

 Case Example

-Between mid-March and late April 2025, heightened concerns over escalating trade tensions caused a rapid shift in market sentiment.
+Between mid-March and late April 2025, heightened concerns about escalating trade tensions led to a rapid shift in market sentiment.
 The graph shows that the S&P 500 experienced a sharp decline of almost 1,000 points.
 Simultaneously, the VIX, the fear gauge, spiked from its 'Neutral Volatility' range (around 17) into the 'Very High Volatility' category, reaching a 52-week high of 57.
 This graph highlights how the S&P 500 reacted to changes in VIX levels during this period, showcasing the inverse relationship between volatility and market performance.

 This VIX categorization would have been a critical signal for strategic traders to exercise extreme caution, perhaps reducing exposure or implementing hedging strategies.
 Initiating new long positions would have been highly risky during this 'Very High Volatility' regime.